 Zero Sunday is a time when we as a student ministry put away all distractions and focus completely on Jesus.
-This Sunday (March 12) is a time when we prepare our hearts and minds for what God wants to teach us through His word by having Zero Distractions for the weekend.
-This preparation starts on Friday night with devotions and prayers that go through the weekend.
+This Sunday (October 22) is a time when we prepare our hearts and minds for what God wants to teach us through His word by having Zero Distractions for the weekend.
+This preparation starts on Monday morning with devotions and prayers that go through the weekend.
 We then begin a 24-hour fast from 6 pm Saturday night to Sunday night at 6 pm.
-We will begin our Zero Sunday (March 19) by breaking our fast together by eating breakfast at the church.
+We will begin our Zero Sunday (October 21) by breaking our fast together by eating breakfast at the church.
 After breakfast, we will remove all the distractions by turning in our phones at the welcome desk, bringing our own or picking up a physical bible at the welcome desk, and taking notes for the message and small group time.
 We are even going as far as turning off the stage lights, projectors and tv's for the night.
 You can say we are having an old-school kumbaya moment for Shores Students.

 Why are we doing this?
 Our goal is to show how when we remove the distractions in our lives and seek after Jesus, He will show up and teach us in an amazing way.
 Come with open hearts and minds to God's Word and watch what God can do when we live a Zero Distraction Life.

-When: Start your fast at 6 pm on Saturday night.
+When: Start your fast at 6 pm on Saturday night Oct 21.
 We will break our fast together on Sunday night at 6 pm

 How: Eat your last meal on Saturday before 6 pm.
 For the next 24 hours, do not eat any food.
 Drinking water, juice and milk is recommended during this 24-hour fast.